FormidableLabs/prism-react-renderer/README.md

 _(There's also an [escape-hatch](https://github.com/FormidableLabs/prism-react-renderer#prism) to use your own Prism setup, just in case)_

+It also comes with its own [VSCode-like theming format](#theming), which means by default you can easily drop in different themes, use the ones this library ships with, or create new ones programmatically on the fly.

+_(If you just want to use your Prism CSS-file themes, that's also no problem)_

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Installation](#installation)
 - [Usage](#usage)